 Parents are welcome to visit at any time and we do not place any restrictions on how often parents visit.
 However it is our experience that new student settle in more quickly as boarders if their parents are not around.

-What direct communication will parents have with their child?
+What direct communication will parents have with their children?